pkgcraft/pkgcraft.github.io/content/posts/extending-bash.md

 rust.
 For pkgcraft, bash is wrapped where its C code is called from the rust library and then it can call back into rust support exported to C. The issue with that is unwinding across rust-based frames from C is undefined behavior.
-Hopefully at some point the "C-unwind" ABI[^2] and other related FFI work in rust is stabilized potentially helping solve the issue in a better fashion.
+Hopefully at some point the "C-unwind" ABI[^unwind] and other related FFI work in rust is stabilized potentially helping solve the issue in a better fashion.

 With respect to longjmp() usage, in order to avoid null jump buffers the forked